Know the difference between Product Roadmap & Technology roadmap

 The term roadmap is thrown around quite a bit in the world of software development.
-While many people assume that it’s a single document, companies often have different roadmaps for different purposes or audiences.
+While many people assume that it’s a single document, organizations often have different roadmaps for different purposes or audiences.
 The two most popular types of roadmaps are product roadmaps and technology roadmaps.

-Let’s take a look at the differences between product vs technology roadmaps, as well as best practices for building and managing both of them.Product and technology roadmaps both play important roles in software development—here are the important differences between the two.
+Let’s take a look at the differences between product vs technology roadmaps, as well as best practices for building and managing both of them.Product and technology roadmaps both play important roles in software development — here are the important differences between the two.
 Click To Tweet

-Product roadmaps are typically built by product managers for stakeholders, customers and other non-technical audiences.
-With a focus on high level features and broad timelines, they show stakeholders progress towards a goal and customers what lies ahead.
+Product roadmaps are typically built by product managers for stakeholders, customers, and other non-technical audiences.
+With a focus on high-level features and broad timelines, they show stakeholders progress towards a goal and customers what lies ahead.
 They help ensure that everyone is on the same page at a high level without getting into the weeds.

 Examples or product roadmap items include:

-- Adding shipping notifications to an ecommerce application.
+- Adding shipping notifications to an e-commerce application.

 - Creating a community leaderboard for an exercise application.

 - Adding new sign-in systems for any type of application.

 These product roadmap items should not focus on technology initiatives, or go into specific implementation details of technology solutions (e.g., what service to use to send shipping notifications or specific libraries to use for sign-in methods); rather, they are designed to provide a high-level overview of upcoming features that are prioritized based on subjective and objective metrics.